Fywex1/Fywex1/README.md

 </h1>

 ### :man_technologist: About me:
-• Software engineering high school student
+• Software engineering high school student.

 • Learning cyber security and networking by myself and by courses.